bhouston/template-typescript-monorepo/README.md

 ### Run the webserver (no reload)

 1. Run `npx koa-server` to start the webserver
-2. Open `http://localhost:8000` in your browser
+2. Open the link that appears in the console in your browser

 ### Command Line